Children's Comprehensive Bible Question Quiz

 b.
 Peter with his sword.

-Peter was trying to prevent the arrest of Jesus.
+Peter was trying to prevent Jesus' arrest.

 Jesus then healed Malchus by putting his ear back on.